 We provided dimensional control surveys and associated site survey services on Chevron Australia’s Gorgon Project.
 This enabled the safe and accurate Single Weld Hook-up (SWHU) of the project’s modules and preassembled racks (PARs).

-The farm design comprised five 6 MW wind turbines in the Atlantic Ocean, just under four miles from Block Island, off the coast of Rhode Island, US.
+The offshore wind farm design comprised five 6 MW wind turbines in the Atlantic Ocean, just under four miles from Block Island, off the coast of Rhode Island, US.

 Keystone Engineering’s optimised design was based on four-pile jacket substructures.
 Compared with traditional monopile approaches, this reduced steel requirements by 15 % and installation costs by 20 %.

 Keystone was acutely aware that the commercial viability of this trailblazing project would determine the future of offshore wind development in the US.
 It was vital to: